-A: Benefits for all Children’s National employees include health, dental and vision insurance, flexible spending accounts, life insurance, sick leave, disability insurance, and back-up dependent child and elder care.
-A detailed summary of all benefits can be found in the Children’s National Benefits Guide are reimbursed for expenses related to application for medical licensure in the District of Columbia, Maryland, and Virginia.
+Benefits for all Children’s National employees include health, dental and vision insurance, flexible spending accounts, life insurance, sick leave, disability insurance and back-up dependent child and elder care.
+A detailed summary of all benefits can be found in the Children’s National Benefits Guide (PDF) are reimbursed for expenses related to application for medical licensure in the District of Columbia, Maryland and Virginia.
 All registration and travel expenses are reimbursed for meetings and conferences at which the fellow has a paper accepted for podium presentation.
 The fellow is reimbursed for all reasonable expenses incurred related to travel and accommodations during the six weeks of international rotations.
-Additionally, travel and hotel expenses are reimbursed for the fellow to attend the ASCFS/ASMS Boot Camp: Essential Training for Craniofacial Fellows.
+Additionally, travel and hotel expenses are reimbursed for the fellow to attend the ASCFS/ASMS Boot Camp: Essential Training for Craniofacial Fellows (PDF).

-A: All primary call is covered by the residents in Plastic Surgery, Oral-Maxillofacial Surgery, and Orthopedic Surgery.
+All primary call is covered by the residents in Plastic Surgery, Oral-Maxillofacial Surgery and Orthopedic Surgery.
 Upon successful acquisition of attending privileges at Children's National, the Plastic Surgery fellow provides coverage of attending level call for one weekend each month.

-A: Washington, DC, is a vibrant city that offers a multitude of attractions and activities.
+., is a vibrant city that offers a multitude of attractions and activities.
 National monuments and memorials, museums, festivals and events, compliment the numerous opportunities for fine dining, theater and performing arts, and shopping.
-More information may be found in the Washington DC Official Visitors Guide.
+More information may be found in the Washington D.C.
+Official Visitors Guide